How to Legally Change Your Name in California: a Complete Guide (2024)

 Extra Forms - Required for Certain Courts, Types of Petitions or Situations

 Certain California Courts have required forms besides the ones required in every other county in California.
 All California Courts require extra forms for certain types of petitions or conditions.
+If you have a name change specialist or professional helping you, they should properly include all extra forms needed.
+If you are doing this yourself, check with court personnel to find out which extra forms are needed, if any.
+Some extra forms need to be signed by you before submitting to the court.

 - Name Change Addendums: For every type of case, some courts have additional administrative forms they require in order to keep track of their caseloads, assign your case to the correct courtroom, and/or coordinate administration of your case(s).
 When these kinds of additional forms are required, it doesn’t matter what type of name change case you have, adult or minor.
+If required, failure to supply all the required forms can lead to delay or rejection.

 - Name Change Criminal History – Name Change Background Check: California name change laws detail specific rules for name change petitions where criminal history is involved (CCP 1279.5).
 In California, expect your judge to have a confidential criminal history report as one of the documents used in the name change decision.
 Some courts have an extra form they require you to complete and hand in with your petition so they can be sure your background check applies to your name change.